sitaber/UC-Davis-DSI-DataFest-2018/README.md

 **Team Approach**:
 The team attacked this problem from three angles.
-1. Trying methods of image pre-processing using python
+1. Trying methods of image preprocessing using python
-2. Improving character recongnition of [Tesseract](https://github.com/tesseract-ocr/tesseract) via fine tuning
+2. Improving character recognition of [Tesseract](https://github.com/tesseract-ocr/tesseract) via fine tuning
-3. Parsing the resulting extracted text file to retrive targeted information
+3. Parsing the resulting extracted text file to retrieve targeted information

 **This Repository**